 - Budget food – For those on a budget, head to Marks and Spencers (available in both terminals).
 Sandwiches are more expensive than your typical supermarket in the UK but they are still the cheapest option for eating at the airport and the quality of food is fantastic.
 (Did I mention I also briefly worked at an M&S?
 Saving for travels = lots of jobs!)

 - Staying the night? – If you have a long layover or choose to head to Gatwick the night before an early flight but can’t afford a hotel then go for it!
 Head to the South Terminal and take the escalator or lift to the second floor (follow the signs for security) where you’ll find a comfortable lounge area with a few reclining seats available and much more comfortable chairs than in the North Terminal.
-The South Terminal also have a lot of different cafes and shops that remain open throughout the night, meaning you don’t go hungry and have plenty of options.
+The South Terminal also has a lot of different cafes and shops that remain open throughout the night, meaning you don’t go hungry and have plenty of options.

-- Backpacking London? – London on a budget can be a challenge, so make sure to read this complete guide to backpacking London to learn about where to stay, what to do and where to eat in London without breaking the bank.
+- Backpacking London? – London on a budget can be a challenge, so make sure to read this complete guide to backpacking London to learn about where to stay, what to do, and where to eat in London without breaking the bank.

 We value and appreciate all our readers and supporters.
 If you wish to support CTG then please use our Amazon affiliate for your next purchase, it doesn’t cost you anything extra but we make a small commission, allowing us to continue building this website and sharing our love of travel with you.

 - We LOVE this camera for our travel photography.